Fixing the Joomla White Screen of Death

 If you have access to the administrator area, you can also try Step 5 from this tutorial.

-If you can fix the white screen of death with solutions above, it's probably time to call in outside help:
+If you still can not fix the white screen of death with solutions above, it's probably time to call in outside help:

-- You can become an OSTraining member and ask us for help.
+- You can become a Joomlashack member and ask us for help.

 - You can contact the developer of this extension that is causing issues to see if there has been a recent bug fix or that it is a known issue.